August 4th, 2020 Explosion

 Scarabée Regenerative extends its deepest sympathies to the Lebanese as this unfathomable and unconscionable act shattered the already fragile and stressed situation.
 We believe in the strength and resilience of the Lebanese people, who have been abandoned by a corrupt and criminal government.

-Our mission is all the more critical now and we are fully committed to be a part of a solution.
+Our mission is all the more critical in 2023 and we are fully committed to be a part of a solution

 Over 200 Dead - 7000 Injured